westonMS/ecen520_student/tx_download/UART_Transmitter_synth.md

 | DEBOUNCE_DELAY_US | integer | 10_000 | Specifies the minimum debounce delay in micro seconds|

 Create your top-level design as follows:
-  * Instance your transmitter component from the previous assignment
+  * Instance your transmitter component from the previous assignment (**Note**: do not copy your file into this assignment directory.
+Instead, use a relative path to the file in the previous assignment directory.
+If you need to make changes to the transmitter, make them in the previous directory.
+Your original submission should be properly tagged).
   * Attach the lower 8 switches on the board to the input to the UART transmitter (i.e., the value of the switches is the value to transmit over the UART).
   * Attach the lower 8 switches on the board to the lower 8 LEDs.
 This way the user can more easily see the value of the switches with the LEDs
   * Attach the `tx_busy` signal from your transmitter to the LED16_B signal.
 This is the "blue" color for tri-color LED 16 on the board (it should flash blue when the transmitter is busy)